liferay/liferay-docs/devGuide/en/chapters/04-theme-development.markdown

 2. Hover over **Manage** at the top of the page and click on *Page*.

 3. Directly underneath the words **Manage Pages**, select the *Look and Feel* tab.
 Click on your theme to activate it.

+Now that you've built and deployed a theme, let's study theme anatomy.

 ## Anatomy of a Theme